Multiverse (DC Comics)

-In DC Comics, the Multiverse is a "cosmic construct" composed of the many fictional universes the stories of DC take place in.
-The worlds in this multiverse share a space and fate in common, and its structure has changed several times in the history of DC Comics.
+In most of the DC Comics media, the Multiverse is a "cosmic construct" that is composed of the many universes the stories of DC media take place in.
+The worlds within the multiverse share a space and fate in common, and its structure has changed several times in the history of DC Comics.

 History

 Golden Age

-The concept of a universe and a multiverse in which the fictional stories take place was loosely established during the Golden Age of Comic Books.
+The concept of a universe and a multiverse in which the fictional stories take place was loosely established during the Golden Age of Comic Books (1938–1956).
 With the publication of All-Star Comics #3 in 1940, the first crossover between characters occurred with the creation of the Justice Society of America (JSA), which presented the first superhero team with characters appearing in other publications (comic strips and anthology titles) to bring attention to less-known characters.
 This established the first shared "universe", as all these heroes now lived in the same world.
 Prior to this publication, characters from the different comic books seemingly existed in different worlds.

 Later, Wonder Woman #59 (May 1953) presented DC Comics' first story depicting a parallel "mirror" world.
 Wonder Woman is transported to a twin Earth where she meets Tara Terruna, who is exactly like her.
 Tara Terruna means "Wonder Woman" in the native language of that world.
 Wonder Woman describes this world as being a twin world existing alongside Earth with duplicates of everyone but with a different development.
 The concept of different versions of the world and its heroes was revisited in the pages of Wonder Woman a few times later.